MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 ![Explicit column selection](media/use-native-cds-connector/explicit-column-selection.png)

 > [!NOTE]
-> - **Improve data source experience and Common Data Service views** is not supported on [Power Apps for Windows](https://www.microsoft.com/p/power-apps/9nblggh5z8f3).
+> - **Improve data source experience and Microsoft Dataverse views** is not supported on [Power Apps for Windows](https://www.microsoft.com/p/power-apps/9nblggh5z8f3).
 You must turn this feature *Off* when using Power Apps for Windows.
 > - When this feature is *Off*, you'll see the following message.
 You can ignore this message when using Power Apps mobile app for Windows platform.
-> <br> `This app is using a connector for the Common Data Service or Dynamics 365 that will not be supported past Oct 1, 2020.`
+> <br> `This app is using a connector for the Microsoft Dataverse or Dynamics 365 that will not be supported past Oct 1, 2020.`

-### *Relational data, option sets and other new features for Common Data Service* is Off:
+### *Relational data, option sets and other new features for Microsoft Dataverse* is Off:

 Check *Deprecated features* section under *Advanced settings*.
 If set to *Off*, continue with the following instructions as a first step in the conversion.

 > [!IMPORTANT]
-> If you don't see **Relational data, option sets and other new features for Common Data Service** in *Advanced settings*, or if it’s already *On*, skip the following steps and continue to the [next section](#improve-data-source-experience-and-common-data-service-views-is-off).
+> If you don't see **Relational data, option sets and other new features for Microsoft Dataverse** in *Advanced settings*, or if it’s already *On*, skip the following steps and continue to the [next section](#improve-data-source-experience-and-common-data-service-views-is-off).

 - **Step 1**: Turn **Use display names** feature **On**: